A Short Story About Violence

 The Dancer

-I stand at the top of the stairs in a beautiful dress and curtsy like they do in the movies.
-I took dance lessons when I was young because mama wanted me to.
-This is the one thing she wanted for me.
+Two boys come into the store.
+I imagine I’m standing at the top of the stairs in a beautiful dress and curtsy like they do in the movies.
+I took dance lessons when I was young because mother wanted me to.
+This is what she wanted for me.
 So I stand at the top of the stairs and gracefully descend.
 The moonlight shining through the window.
-My date in his tuxedo standing at the base with his arm outstretched.
-Waiting for me to take it like, You look beautiful, Marnie.
+My date in his black tuxedo standing at the base with his arm outstretched.
+Waiting for me to take it.
+Saying, You look so beautiful, Marnie.
 Would you care to dance?

-Yes, I say all cool.
+Yes, I say, cool, nonchalant.
 I would like to dance.

-Then he says all suave, Well, would you care to dance with me? and I finally take his arm and we dance all night beneath the crystal chandelier that sparkles and shines bright like diamonds.
+Then he says, suave, Well, would you care to dance with me? and I take his arm and we dance all night beneath the crystal chandelier that sparkles like a diamond ring.

-Missus Corcoran was a strict dance teacher and she would always tell me to focus.
-She was always yelling at me more than anyone else.
+Missus Corcoran was a strict dance teacher.
+Always she would tell me to focus.
+Always she was yelling at me more than anyone else.

-I mostly read while I work.
-Not very many people come in at once.
-It’s not that I love chemistry, I can just hear papa’s voice telling me, Why would you stand around when you could be getting ahead?
-There is no time for free time.
+I usually read at work.
+Not many people come in at once.
+It’s not that I love chemistry, I can hear my father’s voice telling me, Why would you stand around when you could be getting ahead?
+There is no time for free time, Marnie.

-I know these boys are not old enough.
+I know these boys are not old enough to buy alcohol.
 I don’t care.
-Papa doesn’t care.
-One of them smiles nice every time and he has nice eyes.
-He drives a black car that I think looks silly.
-But I can tell how much he likes his car and how proud he is of it.
-That makes me like it too.
+Father doesn’t care.
+One of the boys smiles and he has nice eyes.
+He drives a black car I think looks silly.
+But he likes his car and he’s proud of it and that makes me like it too.

-It’s almost Halloween and the leaves are starting to change.
+It’s almost Halloween.
+The leaves are starting to change.
 Red and orange and yellow.
-I’ve always liked Halloween, ever since I was young.
-Not for the reasons most people say, like.
+I’ve always liked Halloween, since I was young.
+Not for the reasons most people say.
+Like.
 To dress up as someone new or to be someone you’re not.
 I like Halloween for the weather.
-Sweatshirt weather.
-Nice for walking outside weather.
-And all the decorations on people’s houses.
+Weather for sweatshirts.
+Nice for walking outside.
+And the decorations on people’s houses.
 Like jack o’ lanterns on windowsills and families made out of raked leaves stuffed into old clothes.

 The boys come in and they’re joking around, pushing each other and laughing.
-I read my book and I don’t make eye contact.
+I read my book.
+I don’t make eye contact.
 Not like he could tell through my glasses.
-They’ll come and I’ll ring them up and I won’t ask for identification.
+They’ll come and I’ll ring them up and I won’t ask for their identification.
 His black car is sitting in the parking lot.
-Red and orange leaves lying all around on the sidewalk.
+Red and orange and yellow leaves on the sidewalk.

 The Gun